 Fans of coconut oil point to

 “But just because coconut oil can raise HDL cholesterol doesn’t mean that it’s great for your heart,” Young said.
 “It’s not known if the rise in beneficial cholesterol outweighs any rise in harmful cholesterol.”

 That’s Freeman’s point.

 He says there is no proof coconut oil does anything other than clog arteries.

-He points to the
+He points to the guidelines from the

 “It’s not a recommended oil by any of the guidelines that I know of.
 In general, it can contribute to cardiovascular disease risk because of its very high saturated fat content,” Freeman said.

 While proponents of the health benefits of coconut oil claim it can ward off dementia, slow aging, and support heart health, the opposite may actually be true.